oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-141200.md

 - Maven (version 3.2+) or Gradle (version 4.0+)
 - Your code

-## Get Your Code
+## Get your code

 Clone your project to your local machine.

-**Important**
+> [!IMPORTANT]

-Note that the `run` command will make changes to your code.
+> Note that the `run` command will make changes to your code.
 Always make sure you have a backup of your code.
 When using git, create a branch and use `git diff` to see the differences.

 # Examples